-To reduce these (and other) impacts, facilities discharging non-domestic wastewater to the sewer system must follow the CRD Sewer Use Bylaw No. 2922.
+To reduce these (and other) impacts, facilities discharging wastewater to the sewer system must follow the CRD Sewer Use Bylaw No. 2922.
 The requirements under the Bylaw vary based on the annual volume of saleable product.

 What can fermentation operators do?